mikeacasey/Accounts/README.md

 # Accounts
-a simple droidscript based (https://droidscript.org) monthly personnel expenses application Allows the user to:
+a simple droidscript (https://droidscript.org) based monthly personnel expenses application

+## Description
+Allows the user to:
 - record and edit spends (amount, date and time, reason)
 - record and edit gets (amount, date and time)